Skojar/syuzhet_squad/text.md

         (personal challenges put in place by other players?
    *
 ### Prologue
+-characters are in a zone of comfort
+-discover what they want
-characters are in a zone of comfort introduce challenges and themes rank them
+ introduce challenges and themes rank them
 ### Act I
- go through each challenge quickly, converting some to resoures for use later
+-enter an unfamiliar situation to get what they want go through each challenge quickly, converting some to resoures for use later
 ### Act II
- go through each challenge slowly, wearing them down to a few
+- adapt to the unfamiliar situation go through each challenge slowly, wearing them down to a few
 ### Act III
+- get what you want
+- pay a heavy price
  lay out the remaining challenges and address them freely
 ### Epilogue
- assess the results, explore how the characters have changed. (spend rewards)
+- return to the familiar, having changed assess the results, explore how the characters have changed. (spend rewards)